Apply for Council housing

 If you qualify you will be placed into one of four priority levels.

-- The Council’s Social Need Panel has decided that you live in unsanitary or unsatisfactory housing conditions that pose a significant threat to your health or well being. (three points)
+- You live in unsanitary or unsatisfactory housing conditions that pose a significant threat to your health or well being

-- You have a strong need to move to a particular part of Waltham Forest, agreed by a Council panel. (one point)
+- You have a strong need to move to a particular part of Waltham Forest

 - Retiring Council caretakers (old age or ill health) currently living in tied accommodation

-- The Council urgently needs to empty the applicant’s property (such as the need to redevelop, repair or demolish a property)
+- The Council urgently needs possession of your property to redevelop, repair or demolish it

-- People occupying Council or housing association accommodation that is too big for them or is adapted for wheelchair use and no member of the applicant’s household needs that type of housing any more
+- You live in Council or housing association accommodation that is too big for your needs, or is adapted for wheelchair use and no member of the applicant’s household needs that type of housing any more

-- People who were long-term carers for a Council tenant who has now died or moved to supported accommodation and the carer has no legal right to succeed to the tenancy
+- You were a long-term carer for a Council tenant who has now died or moved to supported accommodation, and you have no legal right to succeed to the tenancy

 Additional preference plus